 Courses & Teaching

 Dr. Zheng Liu received his doctorate in engineering from Kyoto University (Kyoto, Japan) in 2000 and earned a second Ph.D. from the University of Ottawa in 2007.
-From 2000 to 2001, he was a research fellow with Nanyang Technological University (Singapore).
-He then joined the Institute for Aerospace Research (IAR), National Research Council (NRC) Canada (Ottawa, ON, Canada) as a governmental laboratory visiting fellow (nominated by NSERC).
-After being with IAR for five years, he transferred to the NRC Institute for Research in Construction, where he held a research officer position.
+From 2000 to 2001, he was a research fellow with the Nanyang Technological University (Singapore).
+He then joined the National Research Council (NRC) of Canada (Ottawa, Ontario) as a Governmental Laboratory Visiting Fellow nominated by NSERC in 2001.
+From 2002, he became a Research Officer associated two research institutes of NRC (Aerospace Research [IAR] & Research in Construction [IRC]).
 From 2012 to 2015, Dr. Liu worked as a full professor for Toyota Technological Institute at Nagoya, Japan.
 In August 2015, Dr. Liu joined the University of British Columbia (Okanagan campus) at Kelowna, BC, Canada.
 His research interests include condition-based maintenance, condition assessment, nondestructive inspection & evaluation, prognostic health management (PHM), data/information fusion, computer/machine vision, pattern recognition, machine learning, and sensor/sensor network.
-Dr. Liu is a senior member of IEEE and member of SPIE.
-He is chairing the IEEE IMS TC-36 and serving as the VP publication of the IEEE Instrumentation and Measurement Society (2016-2017).
+Dr. Liu is a senior member of IEEE and SPIE.
+He served as the vice president for publication at the IEEE Instrumentation and Measurement Society (2016-2017) and is co-chairing the IEEE IMS TC-1.
 He holds professional engineer licenses in both Ontario and British Columbia.
-Dr. Liu also serves on the editorial boards for journal IEEE Transactions on Instrumentation and Measurement, Information Fusion (Elsevier), Machine Vision and Applications (Springer), and Intelligent Industrial Systems (Springer).
+Dr. Liu also serves on the editorial boards for a number of peer-reviewed journals.

 - Aug 2015 — Present: Associate Professor, University of British Columbia Okanagan, Kelowna, BC, Canada